Home How it works Tutors Subjects Insights FAQ Free Trial

 Frequently Asked Questions

-Biology, Chemistry, Mathematics (Extended), and English Language are essential for a medicine pathway.
+Biology, Chemistry, Maths (Extended), and English Language are essential for a medicine pathway.
 Physics is strongly recommended.
 All three sciences should be taken as separate subjects rather than Combined Science, as separate sciences provide the foundation needed for A-Level or IB HL Biology and Chemistry.
+UK and US medical schools all expect this combination.

-This varies by student.
-Generally, subjects that align with a student's natural strengths are "easiest."
-However, choosing subjects purely on perceived ease rather than pathway requirements often causes problems later.
-Extended Mathematics, English, and the sciences should be taken regardless of perceived difficulty, as they are prerequisites for most degree programmes.
+There is no objectively easiest IGCSE — difficulty varies by student strength.
+Subjects that align with a student's natural ability feel easier in practice.
+Choosing on perceived ease alone often backfires: Extended Maths, English and the sciences should be taken regardless of difficulty, as they are prerequisites for most degree programmes.